demisto/content/Integrations/integration-qualys_CHANGELOG.md

 ## [Unreleased]
-Added `REF` field in context mapping
+Added `REF` field in context mapping.

 ## [20.2.4] - 2020-02-25
 Fixed incorrect argument name in the ***qualys-schedule-scan-list*** command.